berkeleyarabic/flashcards/INDEX.md

 ### Printing flashcards

-Ideally these should be duplex-printed on *card stock* paper, and cut out using a paper cutter.
+Ideally these should be printed on *card stock* paper, duplex (meaning two-sided), and cut out using a paper cutter.
 I print them at my local print shop, Sukam Copy, at University and 7th, for $0.25/page.
 This translates to $5 per 100 words.
 They also have a paper cutter which you can use for free (but it is dull!).
 If you own a good duplex printer then you can buy your own card stock and print the cards at home for cheaper.
+If you don't have card stock, you can use colored paper, which will help to hide what's on the other side of the card.
+There is also the option of printing the cards single-sided and then gluing alternate sheets back-to-back.

 ### How to study

 Generally I learn words Arabic to English first, a few at a time.
-This can be done by taking a few cards out of the deck, like with Mr.
-Becker's "splits" in eyeVocab; or you can hold the full deck and insert each card just below the top until you've learned it.
-As I go through the cards in this way, I try to guess how long I'll be able to remember each word, and I insert it at a corresponding depth in the
-deck: harder words go close to the top, easier words go further down.
+This can be done by taking a few cards out of the deck and learning them separately (like with Mr. Becker's "splits" in eyeVocab).
+Or you can hold the full deck and insert each card just below the top until you've learned it.
+As I go through the cards in this way, I try to guess how long I'll be able to remember each word, and I insert it at a corresponding depth in the deck: harder words go close to the top, easier words go further down.
 When I feel I have mastered a word I put it at the bottom.

 Eventually I can go through the deck in one pass and guess all the English words correctly.
 At that point I turn the deck over and learn